Danger Level: 4/5

 Quick Answer

-Carpenter ants are among the largest ants in North America, measuring 6-13mm.
-Most are solid black, though some species have reddish-brown thoraxes.
+Carpenter ants are among the largest ants in North America, measuring 6-13mm long (about a quarter inch).
+Most around Boise are solid black, though some species in the foothills have a reddish-brown thorax.

-Carpenter ants are among the largest ants in North America, measuring 6-13mm.
-Most are solid black, though some species have reddish-brown thoraxes.
-They have a single node between thorax and abdomen and evenly rounded thorax profile.
-Unlike termites, they have bent antennae and a narrow "waist."
+Carpenter ants are among the largest ants in North America, measuring 6-13mm long (about a quarter inch).
+Most around Boise are solid black, though some species in the foothills have a reddish-brown thorax.
+Look for a single node between the thorax and abdomen, an evenly rounded thorax, bent (elbowed) antennae, and a narrow waist.
+Those last two features are how you tell them apart from termites.

 Carpenter Ants - showing key features for identification